OmniSharp/omnisharp-vim/README.md

 OmniSharp listens to requests from Vim on port 2000 by default, so make sure that your firewall is configured to accept requests from localhost on this port.

-To get completions, open one of the C# files from the solution within Vim and press Ctrl-X Ctrl-O in Insert mode (or just TAB if you have [SuperTab] (https://github.com/ervandew/supertab) installed).
+To get completions, open one of the C# files from the solution within Vim and press <C-x><C-o> (that is ctrl x followed by ctrl o) in Insert mode
+(or just TAB if you have [SuperTab] (https://github.com/ervandew/supertab) installed).
 Repeat to cycle through completions, or use the cursor keys (eugh!)